troglobit/xplugd/README.md

     ./configure && make

 Unless building from the GIT sources, in which case `./autogen.sh` first must be called to create the configure script.
-In relased tarballs this is not necessary.
+With relased tarballs this is not necessary.

 To change the default installation prefix from `/usr/local`, use the